ben-mathu/rss-feed-reader/README.md

 - [x] Reader

-  Reader creates a simple command line application that gets inputs from the user.
+  A simple command line application that gets inputs from the user.
 Accepts RSS URL, loads the downloaded xml and deserializes the response into objects which are persisted into a database.

 - [ ] Scheduling Tool